-What enables motivated students to more easily get an education?
+What enables motivated students to get an education more easily?
 And what's a great way to show your ability before you even set foot on campus?
 Scholarships of course!

 Writing's an essential skill for students and academics, and it's just as important in everyday life.
 The scholarship application essay is a great way to merge these two writing worlds, while putting yourself to the new test of convincing scholarship providers to invest in you.
-Showing how your experiences, life story, skills, and academic history make you a qualified applicant can be daunting.
+Showing how your experiences, life story, skills, and academic history make you a qualified applicant is a great skill.

-The key to writing a successful application, aside from the obvious things like grammar, structure, organization, and professionalism, is your ability to transfer your life experiences onto paper in a meaningful way to best display your value.
+The key to writing a successful application is your ability to transfer your life experiences onto paper in a meaningful way to best display your value.